JamesMitofsky/Multiplayer-Card-Game/README.md

 - Field names are case sensitive, so respect them when calling from you code as a document property.

 **Local value updates**
 - Firebase uses *Optimistic Updates*, so if you're changing a variable from inside your app which is also visible there, Firestore will employ a form of latency compensation.
 By using a realtime listener, it updates independent from and earlier than the server, not requiring a callback since it assumes the send will complete.
+However, I think this can be disabled simply by awaiting the promise of a change.

 **Tracking total number of documents**
 - Counting every record is possible but may needlessly consume read events.
 Instead, consider implimenting an [incrementor document](https://firebase.googleblog.com/2019/03/increment-server-side-cloud-firestore.html) which solely serves to track the total number of docs.